DavidNash2024/Win32xx/samples/ListView/Readme.txt

 * Use of GetItemState and SetItemState to control the list-view's item activation.
 * Use of an extra edit control to provide in-place editing support for sub-items.
-* Handling the WM_CHAR message of a single line edit control to suppress the beeping which occurs when the escape and return keys are pressed.
+* Handling the WM_CHAR message of a single line edit control to suppress the beeping that occurs when the escape and return keys are pressed.